basvanwesting/genetic-algorithm/README.md

   and `allow_duplicates = true` is the best tradeoff between performance and effect.
 CrossoverUniform is an alias for the same approach, taking the genes_size from the genotype at runtime.
-  * Keeping the parents around doesn't matter that much as the cloning is relatively less pronounced (but becomes more prominent for larger population sizes)
+  * Restoring the population doesn't matter that much as the cloning is relatively less pronounced (but becomes more prominent for larger population sizes)
 * Large genes sizes
   * It seems that CrossoverMultiPoint with `number_of_crossovers = genes_size / 9`
   and `allow_duplicates = false` is the best tradeoff between performance and effect.
-  * Keeping the parents around has major performance effects and should be avoided.
+  * Restoring the population has major performance effects and should be avoided.
 Use a high selection_rate or even 100%, so there is little parent cloning.
 Explore non-Vec based genotypes like BitGenotype.

 ## Tests
 Run tests with `cargo test`